j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 35414 us
 ```

-Haha that's right.
-Eigen will allocate necessary space since the evaluation is actually complicated?
+Haha, that's right.
+Eigen will allocate the necessary temporary space for variables since the evaluation is too complicated to do without extra space.

 ```c++